aashishkolluri/retexognn-prototype/README.md

 `python src/main.py --dataset cora --arch gcn --sample_seed 10 --hidden_size 256 --num_hidden 2 train --lr 0.01 --dropout 0.0 --num_epochs 400`

-To Train a Retexo model on homophilous dataset (use mmlp_[gnn])
+#### Train a RetexoGNN on homophilous dataset

 `python src/main.py --dataset [Dataset] --arch [Architecture] --sample_seed [Seed] --hidden_size [HID_s] --num_hidden [HID_n] --nl [#Stacked Pooling model] train --lr [Lr] --dropout [Dropout] --num_epochs [Num_epochs]`

+Use mmlp_[gnn] for the architecture option, and nl is the number of models stacked after the first mlp.
+So, for 3 models stacked together in retexo nl will be 2.
 Here is an example to train a RetexoGCN (mmlp_gcn) on a homophilous dataset

 `python src/main.py --dataset cora --arch mmlp_gcn --sample_seed 10 --hidden_size 256 --num_hidden 2 --nl 2 train --lr 0.01 --dropout --num_epochs 400`

-For Retexo models nl is the number of model stacked after the first mlp.
-So, for 3 models stacked together in retexo nl will be 2.
+#### Heterophilous and Inductive

-In order to train a model on heterphious dataset, you need to add `--hetero` in the same command used for homophilous dataset.
+In order to train a model on heterphilous dataset, add `--hetero` in the same command used for homophilous dataset.
 Here is an example to train a GCN on heterophilous dataset

 `python src/main.py --dataset wiki-cooc --hetero --arch gcn --sample_seed 10 --hidden_size 256 --num_hidden 2 train --lr 0.01 --dropout 0.0 --num_epochs 400`

 Similarly, you can train a Retexo model on a heterophilous dataset.

+By Default the training will proceed in transductive setting.
+To train a model in the inductive setting, add the `--inductive` option.

+`python src/main.py --dataset cora --arch mmlp_gcn --sample_seed 10 --inductive --hidden_size 256 --num_hidden 2 --nl 2 --sample_neighbors --batch_size 512 --early_stopping train --lr 0.01 --dropout 0.0 --num_epochs 400`

+#### Miscellaneous

 You can also run for multiple seeds using the `--num_seeds` option.
+In order to do neighbor sampling, add the `--sample_neighbors`.
+You can also fix the batch size by adding `--batch_size [Batch_Size]`.

+`python src/main.py --dataset cora --arch mmlp_gcn --num_seeds 10 --hidden_size 256 --num_hidden 2 --nl 2 --sample_neighbors --batch_size 512 train --lr 0.01 --dropout 0.0 --num_epochs 400`

+Add the `--early_stopping` option for stopping early based on validation accuracy.

+`python src/main.py --dataset cora --arch mmlp_gcn --sample_seed 10 --hidden_size 256 --num_hidden 2 --nl 2 --sample_neighbors --batch_size 512 --early_stopping train --lr 0.01 --dropout 0.0 --num_epochs 400`

 The results are stored in the folder defined in globals.py or the directory specified using the `--outdir` option, by default the result are stored in `./results`.
 The trained models are stored in the args.outdir/models directory.

-In order to neighbor sampling, you have to add `--sample_neighbors` to the train command for all datasets and models.
-You can also fix the batch size for a every round of training by adding `--batch_size [Batch_Size]` to the train command.

-An Example for that would be

-`python src/main.py --dataset cora --arch mmlp_gcn --sample_seed 10 --hidden_size 256 --num_hidden 2 --nl 2 --sample_neighbors --batch_size 512 train --lr 0.01 --dropout 0.0 --num_epochs 400`

-Similarly, you can train all other models for all datasets with sampling of neighbors for a particular batch size.
-We have also implemented early stopping for the train, you can add `--early_stopping` to train command.
-An Example for that would be

-`python src/main.py --dataset cora --arch mmlp_gcn --sample_seed 10 --hidden_size 256 --num_hidden 2 --nl 2 --sample_neighbors --batch_size 512 --early_stopping train --lr 0.01 --dropout 0.0 --num_epochs 400`

-By Default all training will proceed in transductive setting.
-To train a model in inductive settings, you have to add `--inductive` to the train command.
-It would look like

-`python src/main.py --dataset cora --arch mmlp_gcn --sample_seed 10 --inductive --hidden_size 256 --num_hidden 2 --nl 2 --sample_neighbors --batch_size 512 --early_stopping train --lr 0.01 --dropout 0.0 --num_epochs 400`

 ## Communication Cost
 ### Compare communication cost of GNNs and Retexo